mikkolehtisalo/morganfield/README.md

 Introduction
 ------------

 Morganfield is a simple REST/JSON Information Exchange Gateway.
-I works by mimicking target services, proxying requests to them, and by forcing JSON message structure via means of marshaling & unmarshaling the messages against structure definitions.
+It works by mimicking target services, proxying requests to them, and by forcing JSON message structure via means of marshaling & unmarshaling the messages against structure definitions.

 ![Working principle](morganfield.png "Working principle")

 The application has minimal amount of moving parts, following the KISS principle.
 In ideal case the applications never notice that there is an extra component between them.

-PIC

 Installation
 ------------